cloud-barista/cloud-barista/README.md

 ---
 *This repository is an integrated archive for repository of major frameworks.* These repositories are included and listed in the root directory.
 This repo reflects the latest release only.

-Main frameworks or tools are as follow,
+The main frameworks or tools are as follows (the release version of each repository may vary),

 - **CB-Spider** (connects all clouds in a single interface)
   - Upstream repo: <https://github.com/cloud-barista/cb-spider>